-The Board has outsourced its internal audit function to an independent professional firm Vaersa Advisory Sdn Bhd to carry out reviews and assess the adequacy and integrity of the system of internal control of the Group.
-The internal auditors conduct periodic audits with emphasis on risk-based areas, where weaknesses highlighted are rectified, and report directly to the Audit Committee ("AC") on a quarterly basis.
+The Board has outsourced its internal audit function to an independent professional firm, Vaersa Advisory Sdn Bhd to carry out reviews and assess the adequacy and integrity of the system of internal control of the Group.
+The internal auditors conduct periodic audits with emphasis on risk-based areas, where weaknesses highlighted are rectified, and report directly to the Audit and Risk Management Committee (ARMC) on a quarterly basis.

-Findings from the internal audit reviews are discussed with the management, and the management's responses and the internal auditors' recommendations are incorporated in the Internal Audit Reports and presented to the AC on a bi-annual basis.
+Findings from the internal audit reviews are discussed with the management, and the management's responses and the internal auditors' recommendations are incorporated in the Internal Audit Reports and presented to the ARMC on a quarterly basis.

-The AC took note of the results of the internal audit reviews together with its recommendations and improvements to the system of internal control which are also shared with the management and will be monitored and updated on a quarterly basis.
+The ARMC takes note of the results of the internal audit reviews together with its recommendations and improvements to the system of internal control which are also shared with the management and will be monitored and updated on a quarterly basis.